-Capcom decided to outsource the Strider license to U.S. Gold and Tiertex to produce a sequel known as Strider II or Strider Returns.
+U.S. Gold and Tiertex, who had licensed Strider and other Capcom arcade games for European home computer ports, went on to produce a sequel known as Strider II or Strider Returns.
 Fans were underwhelmed by the colors, controls, level design, and Strider Hiryu being renamed Strider Hinjo for no reason.
 It was known in some circles as "spectacular crapfest" for these reasons.
 When Capcom decided to make a sequel themselves, they denied Returns' existence, which they weren't even involved with anyway, and simply titled the game Strider 2.

 Metroid: Some feel this way about certain games that were made after the death of Gunpei Yokoi.
 Yokoi himself originally wanted the series to be a nice contained trilogy, so the main series games which were made after (Fusion and Other M) received this sentiment.

 The same sentiment was common prior to the release of Metroid Prime, not helped that it was being made by a seemingly failing studio that had released a grand total of zero games.
 But the game came through, and the rest is history.